FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 HYSTREET.OUT

-    The street flow hydrograph for the grid element that is coincidental to the street and the cross section is recorded in this file.
+    The street flow hydrograph for the grid element that is coincidental to the street and the cross-section is recorded in this file.

 IMPACT.OUT